nojronatron/nojronatron.github.io/continuing-education/generics-java-strongtypelangs.md

 }
 ```

-*Note*: Primitives can then be used as the Type in the Generic Class, Interface, or Method.
+*Note*: Primitives can then be used as the Type within the Generic Class, Interface, or Method.

 ```java
 int myValue = 11;